-Smart HR experts and managers are implementing creative strategies to bridge the distance and build group cohesion — from creating “virtual water coolers” to hosting company-wide customized trivia events.
+Smart HR experts and managers are implementing online strategies to bridge this distance and build group cohesion.
+For example, instituting “virtual water coolers”, and hosting company-wide customized trivia events.
 Here are five expert-recommended team building activities to turn virtual team members into a collective force that propels your company forward.

 Remote Office Decorating Contest

-- Several days ahead of the contest, send out an online meeting invite letting everyone know they will have the opportunity to take two hours out of their work day to decorate their office.
+- Several days ahead of the contest, send out an online meeting invite.
+Let everyone know they will have the opportunity to take two hours out of their workday to decorate their office.

 - Give everyone a theme for decorating or let them do their own thing.

-- Have everyone send pictures of their work in progress to the group, asking others to guess what they are making/designing at that moment.
+- Have everyone send pictures of their work in progress to the group.
+Then, ask others to guess what they are making/designing at that moment.

 - At the end of the two hours, use a video conference call to share virtual tours of the newly-decorated office spaces!